Dovis01/FYP-Emerald-ParcelHub/README.md

 and running the java class(FypSpringbootCodeApplication) to start the backend server.

+## Attention Points

+This is project is based on the E-commerce simulation data to run for other roles.
+And I have design the two types simulation json file (`Real time` and `Past Time`).
+You check it [`E-commerce-Json-data.json`](https://github.com/Dovis01/FYP-Emerald-ParcelHub/blob/main/fyp-next-code/src/dataSimulation/E-commerce-Json-data.json) and [`E-commerce-past-Json-data.json`](https://github.com/Dovis01/FYP-Emerald-ParcelHub/blob/main/fyp-next-code/src/dataSimulation/E-commerce-past-Json-data.json).
+Firstly, you must log in the system by Admin role to upload these simulation data files.

+# Existing Accounts for All Roles

 ## Admin Login
 Basically, all the test user account's password is `Zsj123456.`